Our team

 Adam is a writer and the author of Born Into This, which won the Story Prize Spotlight award in the US, and was shortlisted for the Queensland Literary Awards, The Age Book of the Year and the Readings Prize for New Australian Fiction.
 Adam also writes for television.

-For over two decades Jillian Mundy has been taking stories of her people, and other First Nations people to the country in the Koori Mail.
+For over two decades Jillian Mundy has been taking stories of her people, and other First Nations people to the country in Koori Mail.

-The award-winning photographer, writer, emerging filmmaker and sometimes artist, hopes her work has a positive influence, whether playing a part in righting a wrong, educating, inspiring someone, making their heart swell with pride or simply brightening their day.
+The award-winning photographer, writer, emerging filmmaker and artist, hopes her work has a positive influence, whether playing a part in righting a wrong, educating, inspiring someone, making their heart swell with pride or simply brightening their day.

 Unless captioned otherwise, images on this website are all by Jillian Mundy.